davidhrdalo/3813ICT-Software-Frameworks/README.md

 Author: David Hrdalo

-Project Description: A project utilising the MEAN stack.
+Project Description: A project utilising the MEAN stack to create a robust, real-time chat system with multiple levels of user permissions.

 ## Git Repository Usage